dark-esp-yt-vignesh/IP-LOCATION-TRACK/README.md

 * `ip-tracer -m` to track your own ip address.

-* `ip-tracer -t target-ip` to track other's ip address for example `ip-tracer -t 127.0.0.1`
+* `ip-tracer -t` Enter target-ip to track other's ip address for example `ip-tracer -t 127.0.0.1`

 * `ip-tracer` for more information.